fltk/fltk/README.Wayland.txt

 * Text input methods have been tested without any understanding of the writing systems, so feedback on this subject would be helpful.

+* Using OpenGL inside Wayland windows doesn't seem to work on RaspberryPi hardware, although it works inside X11 windows on the same hardware.

 3 Preparing Platform Specific Code for the Wayland Platform
 ===========================================================